spatialos/gdk-for-unity/docs/modules/transform-sync/how-it-works.md

 > **Note:** The `TransformInternal` component contains additional fields such as `velocity` and `physics_tick`.
 These are implementation details of the Transform Synchronization Feature Module.

 <%(#Expandable title="Why not reuse the <code>Improbable.Position</code> SpatialOS component?")%>
-There are a few reasons why you might want different `Transform` and `Position` components.

 1. **Separation of responsibilies.** The `Improbable.Position` component is the load balancer's representation of location and the `TransformInternal` component is the workers' representation of location.
 This allows you to abstract the concept of location from the load balancer.
-A gameplay programmer would only need to be aware of the `TransformInternal` component without having to know about the load balancer at all.
+A gameplay programmer would only need to be aware of the Unity `Transform` without having to know about the load balancer at all.
-2. **Save bandwidth.** The `Position` component represents location with 3 doubles.
-The `TransformInternal` component represents location as 3 floats, which is the Unity native representation.
-This means that, ignoring rotation, a position update is twice as large as a transform update.
-If the `TransformInternal` component has a high frequency update rate and the `Position` component has a low frequency update rate then you have a net bandwidth saving over updating just the `Position` component at a high frequency!
+1. **Save bandwidth.** The `TransformInternal` component contains the compressed representations of location, rotation and velocity.
+By comparison, a `Position` uses 3 doubles representing the raw location of an entity.
+If the `TransformInternal` component has a high frequency update rate and the `Position` component has a low frequency update rate, you have a net bandwidth saving compared to updating just the `Position` component at a high frequency!
-3. **Atomicity.** The `Transform` component contains more than just the location.
-If the other fields were on a separate component, you lose the guarantee that all fields are updated atomically.<br/><br/>Two updates sent in the same frame from one worker are _not_ guaranteed to be received on the same frame in another.
+1. **Atomicity.** The `TransformInternal` component contains more than just the location.
+If the other fields were on a separate component, you lose the guarantee that all fields are updated atomically.
+Two updates sent in the same frame from one worker are _not_ guaranteed to be received in the same frame on another.

 <%(/Expandable)%>

+## How `TransformInternal` is compressed

+##### Location

+Although the Improbable `Position` component uses 3 doubles, a Unity transform represents location as three floats.
+This makes the double-precision of `Position` redundant, and location can be represented with 96 bits instead of 192.

+To further optimise this, the `FixedPointVector3` type is introduced to represent a location as three [Q21.10](https://en.wikipedia.org/wiki/Q_(number_format)) _fixed-point_ values.
+This type represents each of its components as variable-length zig-zag encoded integers, so that smaller _absolute_ values use fewer bits.

+With the Q21.10 format, each fixed point value is within the range -2097152 to 2097151.999 at a precision of 0.0009765625 (2^-10).
+By encoding as a `FixedPointVector3`, location requires _at most_ 96 bits instead of _always_ requiring 96 bits.

+##### Rotation

+The rotation of a transform is compressed from four floats to a single 32 bit unsigned integer, using the "smallest three" trick.
+As a quaternion's length must equal 1, the largest component can be dropped and recalculated later from the values of the other components.
+By storing the smallest three components at a lower precision, an entire quaternion can fit into 32 bits.

+The `CompressedQuaternion` schema type utilises 2 bits to define the index of the largest component and 10 bits to encode each quaternion element, which translates to a mean precision in Euler angles of 0.08 degrees.

 ## How do my entities' transform get synchronized